GoogleCloudPlatform/pci-gke-blueprint/README.md

 `${TF_ADMIN_BUCKET}`.
 1. Change to the `terraform/projects/` directory
 1. Execute the `build.sh` script
-1. Verify by checking the folder for the new projects `gcloud projects list --filter="parent.id=${TF_VAR_folder_id}"`
+1. Verify the 4 projects have been created:
+`gcloud projects list --filter="parent.id=${TF_VAR_folder_id}"`